CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 - Requires "line" type, and endpoints "x", "y" and "x2", "y2"
 - For "line" type "radiation", requires "amount"
-- For other types, requires "id" of terrain, furniture, or trap
+- For other types, requires "id" of terrain, furniture, trap, trap_remove

 Example:
 ```json